sagemath/trac_to_gh/Issue 9362.md

 # Issue 9362: Invalidate None as a vertex label.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9362

 Original creator: boothby